juanantonio284/my_python_notes/OOP/oop_basic_concepts.md

 <!-- [Page 109] -->

 **Methods are function-like objects**: they can be called with parameters, return values, and have side effects.
-For now, **think of methods simply as functions invoked with a peculiar syntax, dot notation**.
-With a function we put the first argument inside parentheses following the function name; with a method, we use dot notation to place that argument before the function name. e.g.
+For now, think of it this way: **methods are functions invoked with a peculiar syntax, dot notation**.
+With a function we put the first argument inside parentheses following the function name; with a method, we use dot notation to place that argument before the function name, e.g.
-`object.method_name()`
+`object.method_name()`.

 <!-- (They do differ from functions in some important ways, which we will discuss in Chapter 10.) -->
 <!-- I'm not sure they actually did! -->

-Many useful operations on built-in types are methods, and therefore invoked using dot notation.
-For
+**Many useful operations on built-in types are methods** (and therefore invoked using dot notation).

+Example:

-example: for a string `s` there is `s.find`.
-The `find` method can be used to find the index of the first occurrence of a substring in `s`.
-So, if `s` were `'abcbc'`, the invocation `s.find ('bc')` would return `1`.
+For a string `s` there is `s.find` (meaning that the `find` method can be used to find the index of the first occurrence of a substring in `s`).

+* If `s` were `'abcbc'`, the invocation `s.find ('bc')` would return `1`

-Attempting to treat `find` as a function, e.g. invoking `find(s,'bc')`produces the error message `NameError: name 'find' is not defined`.
+* Attempting to treat `find` as a function, invoking `find(s,'bc')`, produces the error message `NameError: name 'find' is not defined`.

 <!-- maybe read this -->
 <!-- https://stackoverflow.com/questions/46312470/difference-between-methods-and-attributes-in-python -->